Eczbek/xieite/docs/concepts/Numeric.md

 &nbsp;

 ## Description
-Specifies that a type is a arithmetic but not a boolean.
+Specifies that a type is arithmetic but not boolean.

 &nbsp;